Minor 251 Progression Jazz Piano

-After you have learnt the major 251 progression in all 12 keys it’s time to learn the minor 251 progression.
-Minor harmony is much more complex than major harmony and it takes more time and patience to master.
+After we have learnt the major 251 progression in all 12 keys it’s time to learn the minor 251 progression.
+Understand that minor harmony is much more complex than major harmony and it takes more time and patience to master.

-If this sounds new to you, you should make sure you are familiar with the different types of minor scales and their uses and application in jazz piano.
+Before learning the minor 251, you should be familiar with the different types of minor scales and their uses and application in jazz piano.

 The Harmonic Minor Scale